21-22 March, 2026

 Deferrals to the 2027 event are allowed until 9:00am Monday 9th March 2026.

-Upgrading your distance requires paying the price difference and no refunds are given for changing to a lower fee event.
+No refunds are given for changing to a lower fee event.

-For any changes, contact admin@coffstrailrunners.com
+For any of the above, contact admin@coffstrailrunners.com

-Our Green Commitment
+🌿 Our Green Commitment

 The International Trail Running Association (ITRA) Green Charter aims to unite the trail running community in efforts to minimize the environmental impact of the sport.
 It provides practical guidelines for events to adopt eco-friendly practices.
 Coffs Trail Runners proudly support and adhere to the ITRA Green Charter.
 Our initiatives to reduce our environmental footprint can be found here: Coffs Trail Runners x ITRA Green Charter